sparkly9399/SGX-OpenSSL/README.md

 OpenSSL library for SGX application
 <hr/>

+### Description
 This project contains modified OpenSSL codes and necessary wrapper functions to be used for SGX-enabled applications. <br />
+We first ported an OpenSSL library to SGX for the [SGX-Tor project](https://www.usenix.org/system/files/conference/nsdi17/nsdi17-kim-seongmin.pdf) in 2016 and made it public as an open source at Feb 2017. <br />
+Then we cleaned up the ported OpenSSL code with the newer version of OpenSSL for other SGX applications. <br />
+We also referred to [Intel® SGX SSL project](https://github.com/01org/intel-sgx-ssl) after it was released. <br />
+This project uses "md_rand.c" and "rand_unix.c" codes from [Intel® SGX SSL project](https://github.com/01org/intel-sgx-ssl) for generating random number safely in enclave.<br />

 <hr/>